dentarg/auth0-blog/_posts/2018-02-26-webpack-4-release-what-is-new.markdown

 ---

 Webpack is a capable module bundler for JavaScript applications.
 It bundles every one of the modules in your application into at least one file (frequently, only one) and serves it to the browser.
 In any case, Webpack is something beyond a module bundler.
 With the assistance of loaders and plugins, it can change, minify and optimize a wide range of files before serving them as a bundle to the browser.
-It takes in different resources, for example, JavaScript, CSS, Fonts, Images, and HTML, and afterwards changes these assets into a configuration that is helpful to expend through a browser.
+It takes in different resources, for example, JavaScript, CSS, Fonts, Images, and HTML, and afterwards changes these assets into a configuration that is helpful to use through a browser.
 The genuine energy of Webpack is the whole of its parts.

 Alright, that's enough, [this article](https://auth0.com/blog/webpack-a-gentle-introduction/) provides a gentle introduction to webpack.
 Now, what's new in Webpack 4.0?